federicabraccioli/federicabraccioli.github.io/_pages/teaching.md

 </script>
 <br />
 ## INSTRUCTOR  <br />
-Department of Economics, WU Vienna University of Economics and Business
+Department of Economics at WU Vienna University of Economics and Business, in English: <br />
  <br />
 ◾**Political Economy** (master)  <br />
 *Fall 2024, 2025* <br />